Flops and Clusters in the Homological Minimal Model Program: Introduction

 \subsection{Notation and Conventions}

-Everything in this paper takes place over the complex numbers $\mathbb{C}$, with all complete local rings appearing being the completions of finitely generated $\mathbb{C}$-algebras at some maximal ideal.
+Everything in this paper takes place over the complex numbers $\mathbb{C}$, or any algebraically closed field of characteristic zero.
+All complete local rings appearing are the completions of finitely generated $\mathbb{C}$-algebras at some maximal ideal.
 Throughout modules will be left modules, and for a ring $A$, $\mod A$ denotes the category of finitely generated left $A$-modules, and $\fl A$ denotes the category of finite length left $A$-modules.
 For $M\in\mod A$ we denote by $\add M$ the full subcategory consisting of summands of finite direct sums of copies of $M$.
 We say that $M$ is a generator if $R\in\add M$, and we denote by $\proj A:=\add A$ the category of finitely generated projective $A$-modules.
 Throughout we use the letters $R$ and $S$ to denote commutative noetherian rings, whereas Greek letters $\Lambda$ and $\Gamma$ will denote noncommutative noetherian rings.

 We use the convention that when composing maps $fg$, or $f\cdot g$, will mean $f$ then $g$, and similarly for quivers $ab$ will mean $a$ then $b$.
 Note that with this convention $\Hom_R(M,X)$ is a $\End_R(M)$-module and $\Hom_R(X,M)$ is a $\End_R(M)^{\rm op}$-module.
 Functors will use the opposite convention, but this will always be notated by the composition symbol $\circ$, so throughout $F\circ G$ will mean $G$ then $F$.